| Training type | Frequency (per week) | Duration (work bout) | Intensity |

 Helps maintain fitness and reduce injury risk during reduced training or rehab

-Should match intensity and duration of primary sport to retain VO₂max
+Should match the intensity and duration of the primary sport to retain VO₂max

 May occur due to injury, illness, or off-season breaks

-Can be mitigated by reduced volume training or cross-training
+Can be mitigated with reduced-volume training or cross-training

 Reduction in training load before competition to peak performance